CoderDojo-Content/Intermediate-Unity/en/GUI.md

    score = 0;
    ```

-7. Now that you have a variable to change, you can update the score in the "OnCollisionEnter()" function in the "LaserClone" script.
+7. Now that you have a variable to change, you can update the score in the "OnCollisionEnter()" function of the "destroyLaser" script.

     ```csharp
     Player playerScript = GameObject.Find("Player").GetComponent<Player>();